xavsio4/yii2-assorted-devkit/README.md

 THIS IS IN DEVELOPMENT AND WILL BE REALEASED SOON so don't use it for now

-##List of features
+## List of features

+- class Util
-- Display an avatar image using the Gravatar.com service -
+-- Display an avatar image using the Gravatar.com service --

-##Examples
+- class SocialFunctions
+-- get the latest tweet

+## Examples

 ## License

+MIT License.
 Look at 'LICENSE.md' file